 I would not hesitate to recommend Little Pippins Preschool it’s a great community setting within Haydon Wick" L Cutter 2022

-Little Pippin’s has been validated to accept nursery vouchers; we must adhere to strict codes of practice, governed by OFSTED, to check that all provisions set by them are correctly carried out.
+Little Pippin’s has been validated to accept nursery vouchers and Tax free childcare, we must adhere to strict codes of practice, governed by OFSTED, to check that all provisions set by them are correctly carried out.

 Little Pippins Preschool is based in the grounds of Greenmeadow Primary school .
 We have a big outdoor area for the children to enjoy Physical play activities as well as opportunities for planting and exploring our sensory garden.